 Join our team and help add tomorrows!

 There are approximately 30,000 Americans living with cystic fibrosis.
 They are moms, dads, sisters, brothers, daughters, sons, friends and co-workers who struggle every day just to breathe.
-We walk for them, and especially for Alaina and Ava.
+We walk for them.
 Will you join us?
 All we need you to do to become a member of our team is click on the "Join our Team" button.
 From there you can make a donation and start your fundraising.

-By becoming a member of our team, Alaina and Ava's Angels, and making a donation, you are joining a growing group of people committed to finding a cure for cystic fibrosis.
+By becoming a member of our team and making a donation, you are joining a growing group of people committed to finding a cure for cystic fibrosis.
 Together, we are adding tomorrows to the lives of people living with CF by supporting the search for a cure.